mat1th/screens-CMS/README.md

 moment               | 2.9.0   | Parse, validate, manipulate, and display dates session-file-store   | 0.0.2   | Session file store is a provision for storing session data in the session file socket.io            | 1.4.6   | Node.js realtime framework server

+## Future
+There are much things to do.
+Here a feature list with features that could be implemented.

+- [ ] Ability to delete posters
+- [ ] Better performance on slower devices see [#50](https://github.com/mat1th/meesterproef/issues/50)
+- [ ] Translate the app to dutch
+- [ ] Ability to change your password
+- [ ] Ability to add a profile photo to a account
+- [ ] Ability to turn of a display (or go on dark)
+- [ ] Ability to upload videos from your mobile phone. (not Vimeo, normal mp4 videos )
+- [ ] Optimize uploaded images.
+So there will be a height resolution, small preview and a bigger preview.

 ## Contributing